shruti-gaonkar/News-Scrape/README.md

      * URL - the url to the original article

-     * Image - the image if it exists for the post
+     * Image - the image if it exists for the article

-     * Byline - author of each post if it exists
+     * Byline - author of each article if it exists

 * Each scraped article has a Save button to save it to the application database.